akshaygholap45/k8s-vm-cluster/README.md

 }
 ```

+---
+> Test your Environment Setup

-Test you ansible playbook before actually applying the configuration
+Testing your ansible playbook code before actually applying the configuration one of the crucial step to tackle any misconfigurations or human errors.

 `ansible-playbook setup.yaml -C`